AsijitM/git-diff-plugin/README.md

 node index.js --diff
 # OR if installed globally
 git-diff-analyzer --diff
+# OR using the shorter alias
+gda --diff

+# Using npx (without installing globally)
+npx git-diff-analyzer --diff
+# OR using the shorter alias with npx
+npx gda --diff

 # Fetch commit details from GitHub
 node index.js --commit
 # OR if installed globally
 git-diff-analyzer --commit
+# OR using npx
+npx git-diff-analyzer --commit

 # Show the full diff output in the console
 node index.js --diff --verbose